Andycarkmo/Andycarkmo/README.md

-- 👋 Hi, I’m @Andycarkmo
+- 👋 Hi, I’m @Andycarkmo.
-- 👀 I’m interested in improveing my programmer skills
+- 👀 I’m interested in improveing my programmer skills.
-- 🌱 I’m currently learning about Salesforce and I'm in a Web Development Bootcamp
+- 🌱 I’m currently learning about Salesforce and I'm in a Web Development Bootcamp.

 <!---